-The investigation lasted two years.
+The investigation lasted two years, during which time my phone was tapped (verified by my attorney), and a lien was put on my family’s home by the Medical Board (which we discovered later, as we tried to sell it).
+Unbelievable, I know.
+But this really happened.
 The trial lasted ten hours.
 The courtroom was packed with outraged parents and their home born children.
 The judge decided that, because of the exemption, I could continue delivering babies.
 But I could not continue providing prenatal care.

 Of course, prenatal care is essential in providing midwifery services.
 Home birth is only for low-risk mothers, and how would the midwife determine whether there were risks, if she was prohibited from giving prenatal care?
 Nobody will ever convince me that this injunction was based on a concern for the safety of the pregnant women or the babies.
 It was a turf battle, plain and simple.